yamdbf/core/examples/LocalizationGuide.md

 Template scripts receive two parameter values within their scope at runtime, the first of which is the {@link TemplateData}
 object passed to the resource loader that is loading the string resource containing the template script in question.
 This parameter is called `args`.
-The second parameter, called `res`, is a {@link ResourceLoader} function that can be used for loading other string resources for the same language in case you need to nest localizable strings.
+The second parameter, called `res`, is a {@link ResourceProxy} object that can be used for loading other string resources from within template scripts for the same language in case you need to nest localizable strings.

->The same `args` object received in a template script is automatically forwarded by reference to `res()` within that template script when called (meaning new values can be attached and old values modified), so unless a new args object is created to pass to `res()` you will not need to pass more than a string key to nested `res()` calls within template scripts
+>The same `args` object received in a template script is automatically forwarded by reference to any `res` string loading proxy methods when they are called (meaning new values and be attached and old values modified), so unless a new args object is created to pass to the proxy methods on `res`, you will not need to pass the args yourself when calling the proxy methods

 It's easiest to imagine that the script itself is surrounded by an anonymous function declaration taking the parameters `args`, and `res` with simple arrow-function style implicit returns converted explicitly.
 Using the example script from above: